agpcanlas/SDV-themed-Pomodoro-Timer/README.md

 This project is for personal or educational purposes.
 Feel free to **rebuild, modify, or improve the app** as you like.
 All designs are inspired by **ConcernedApe’s Stardew Valley** and are not owned by this project.

+and you maybe wondering why was it named reservation and it's bc i was gonna build a reservation app initially and the i switched after an hour or sumn and didn't bother changing